DevalPanchal/Mini-Message-Board/README.md

 This project was made using Node and Express.
 This mini application showcases the basic functionality of an Express application, featuring routes and view engine.

 ## Demo
-Here is the live demo to this [project](https://stormy-citadel-85540.herokuapp.com/)
+Here is the live demo to this [project](https://stormy-citadel-85540.herokuapp.com/) on heroku.

 ## Run app locally
 1. `git clone` project to local machine